 Recommendation Reference Notification of Departure Explanation of Departure 2.1, 2.2 No independent Directors The Board considers that the Company is not of a size or scale, nor are its affairs of such complexity to justify the expense of the appointment of a majority of independent non-executive Directors.
 The Board believes that the individuals on the Board can make and do make quality and independent judgments in the best interests of the Company.
+3.3 No measurable objectives for achieving gender diversity set by the Board The Company aims to achieve an appropriate mix of diversity on its Board, in senior management and throughout the organisation.
+The Board has determined that no specific measurable objectives will be established until the number of employees and level of activities of the Company increases to a level sufficient to enable meaningful and achievable objectives to be developed.
 2.4 No separate nomination committee The Board considers that the Company is not of a size or scale to justify the formation of a nomination committee.
 The Board as a whole undertakes the process of reviewing the skill base and experience of existing Directors to enable identification or attributes required in new Directors.

 4.2 A separate Audit Committee has not been formed The Board considers that the Company is not of a size or scale, nor are its financial affairs of such complexity to justify the formation of an audit committee.
 The Board as a whole undertakes the selection and proper application of accounting policies, the identification and management of risk and the review of the operation of the internal control systems.
 7.1, 7.2, 7.3 A separate Risk Committee has not been formed The Board considers that the Company is not of a size or scale, nor are its affairs of such complexity to justify formation of a risk committee.
 The Board as a whole undertakes the process of identifying the risks of the Company.
 8.1, 8.2 A separate Remuneration Committee has not been formed The Board considers that the Company is not of a size or scale, nor are its financial affairs of such complexity to justify the formation of a remuneration committee.
 The Board as a whole is responsible for the remuneration arrangements for Directors and executives of the Company.